Android: Netrunner: Online play

 The Android: Netrunner community also conducts games online via Jinteki.net, which is a free and open-source web platform with rule implementation.

 One can also try the game and learn the rules on Chiriboga which is a free and open-source web platform which consists the sets System Gateway and System Update 2021.

-Awards
+Reception

+Tripp J. Crouse for the Quad-City Times said that "The rulebook is helpful to lean the basic structure of the game, but some questions came up in the game testing with my roommate that weren't readily accessible in the rulebook.
+Luckily, the Internet has several online forums and fan sites with Q&As so we could find solutions to our dilemmas."

 Android: Netrunner has won the 2012 Best Card Game and 2012 Best Two Player Game, at the 2012 BoardGameGeek Golden Geek Awards.